KelvenH/Guitar-Vault/README.md

 <details>
 <summary>Lighthouse Performance</summary>

 Four key site pages were run through the Chrome Inspector Lighthouse for assessment (shown below).
-Desktio faired better han mobile, but both had shortcomings primarily in performnce and accessibility.
+Desktop faired better than mobile, but both had shortcomings primarily in performance and accessibility.
 Please see below for details of responsive action taken.

 Index - mobile